autorope/donkeycar/docs/guide/robot_sbc/setup_raspberry_pi.md

 2. Follow OS specific guides [here](https://www.raspberrypi.org/documentation/installation/installing-images/).
 3. Leave micro SD card in your machine and edit/create some files as below:

-## Setup the Pi's WiFi for first boot
+## Step 2: Setup the WiFi for first boot

 We can create a special file which will be used to login to wifi on first boot.
 More reading [here](https://raspberrypi.stackexchange.com/questions/10251/prepare-sd-card-for-wifi-on-headless-pi), but we will walk you through it.